Are you looking for the best content marketing examples?

 - Adding content upgrades such as ebooks to their blog posts

-- Creating an educational and content sharing hub, Inbound.org (which gets 321,000 visitors each month) and provides a great opportunity to promote its certification and partnership programs
+- Creating an educational and content-sharing hub, Inbound.org (which gets 321,000 visitors each month) and provides an excellent opportunity to promote its certification and partnership programs

-3. Rip Curl
+4) Rip Curl

-Social Media Marketing Examples
+Social Media Content Marketing Examples

-As we mentioned in our guide to social media and SEO, social shares can help indirectly with search ranking, which in turn helps with lead generation.
+As we mentioned in our guide to social media and SEO, social shares can help indirectly with search ranking, which helps with lead generation.

-GE’s long been known for taking what some might see as a dull business, and bringing it to life, and this Instagram content marketing campaign is a perfect example.
+GE’s long been known for taking what some might see as a dull business and bringing it to life, and this Instagram content marketing campaign is a perfect example.

-GE combined the campaign with influencer marketing, getting six Instagram influencers and several superfans to do the #GEInstaWalk.
+GE combined the campaign with influencer marketing, getting six Instagram influencers and several super fans to do the #GEInstaWalk.

 - 8 million views of GE’s Instagram account

-- 3 million reach per tour
+- 3 million reaches per tour

 - 3,000 new followers